Discharge Information

 - Palliative care

-If you are eligible for one or more of these care sites, your health-care team will help with you application and transfer there.
+If you are eligible for one or more of these care sites, your care team will help with your application and transfer.

 Speak with any member of your care team.
 They are here to support you.